Paperz-org/penta/docs/docs/guides/response/pagination.md

 # Pagination

-**Django Ninja** comes with a pagination support.
+**Penta** comes with a pagination support.
 This allows you to split large result sets into individual pages.

 To apply pagination to a function - just apply `paginate` decorator: